Blackboard Collaborate is an online collaboration platform providing web conferencing, mobile collaboration, instant messaging, and voice authoring.

 Echo360 Personal Capture (P-Cap) is a desktop screen capturing program that allows you to record and publish lectures from home.
 The content can then be accessed directly from the Echo Server or embedded into D2L.
 The following are a list of help topics that may help you get started with Echo360 Personal Capture.
 To acquire a copy of Echo360 Personal Capture, please contact our Digital Media Specialists.

-Beginning in June 2015, both Academic Affairs and the University System of Georgia ITS can no longer provide support for the USG Podcast Server.
+Beginning in June, 2015, both Academic Affairs and the University System of Georgia ITS can no longer provide support for the USG Podcast Server.
+Please refer to this link for detailed information on content migration.

 A podcast is a series of audio or video digital-media files which is distributed over the Internet by syndicated download, through Web feeds, to portable media players and personal computers.